Nov 21, 2013— read in full

 - You may have to live with other students!

 ‘Should I stay or should I go?’ is a decision that very much depends on your personality and the kind of experience you want from university.
-Try asking friends who have studied about the choices they made, or get involved in online student forums like Student UK, where accommodation is a popular topic of discussion.
+Try asking friends who have studied about the choices they made, or get involved in online student forums like The Student Room, where accommodation is a popular topic of discussion.

 Read about standards of accommodation on the National Union of Students website.